 Since receiving the authority to secure private market reinsurance through Biggert-Waters and HFIAA, FEMA has been exploring a potential reinsurance purchase to transfer NFIP risk.
-Following a very small initial placement in September 2016, FEMA significantly expanded this reinsurance program and now has agreements with 28 reinsurers for a placement effective January 1, 2019.
-Under this agreement, the reinsurers will cover 14 percent of NFIP losses between \$4 billion and \$6 billion, 25.6 percent of losses between \$6 billion and \$8 billion, and 26.6 percent of losses between \$8 billion and \$10 billion arising from a single flooding event in exchange for a reinsurance premium of \$186 million.
-Thus, the transaction transfers a total of \$1.32 billion in flood risk to the private sector.
-In addition, FEMA reached an agreement on April 27 to transfer \$300 million in NFIP risk from a qualifying catastrophic flood event to a reinsurance company through a catastrophe bond.
-In exchange for a reinsurance premium of \$32 million, the reinsurer will cover 2.5 percent of losses between \$6 billion and \$8 billion, and 12.5 percent of losses between \$8 billion and \$10 billion.
+Following a very small initial placement in September 2016, FEMA significantly expanded this reinsurance program by entering into agreements with 25 reinsurers for a placement effective January 1, 2017.
+Under this agreement, the reinsurers will cover 26 percent of NFIP losses between \$4 billion and \$8 billion arising from a single flooding event in exchange for a reinsurance premium of \$150 million.
+Thus, the transaction transfers a total of \$1.042 billion in flood risk to the private sector.